 Your goods will first need to be cleared by customs when they arrive at the port and, if any problems arise, your customs broker will be able to support.

 Once your goods have cleared, you can get them delivered to your store or warehouse via a truck (such as a sideloader or a live unloader).
 Investigate your options with your freight forwarder to find the best solution for you.

 Unfortunately, there is no bilateral free trade agreement between Australia and Germany.

 However, in June 2018, negotiations began between Australia and the European Union for a new free trade agreement.
-We expect such an agreement will bring many benefits to Australian importers given that the EU is Australia’s third largest trading partner.
+We expect such an agreement will bring many benefits to Australian importers given that the EU is Australia’s third-largest trading partner.

-The Department of Foreign Affairs and Trade estimate that an Aus-EU trade agreement could potentially open up a market for Australian goods and services worth a GDP of US$15.5 trillion.
+The Department of Foreign Affairs and Trade estimates that an Aus-EU trade agreement could potentially open up a market for Australian goods and services worth a GDP of US$15.5 trillion.
 It would also allow Australian exporters to tap into a huge EU export market.

 Questions?
 Engage the Experts